emdgroup-liquid/liquid/src/liquid/components/ld-input/readme.md

 </div>
 {% endexample %}

-> **Note**: The web component `ld-input` listens for `click` events on the contained `ld-icon` component and automatically focuses the input field on icon click.
+> **Note**: The Web Component `ld-input` listens for `click` events on the contained `ld-icon` component and automatically focuses the input field on icon click.
 The CSS component version of `ld-input` doesn't do that.

 #### With button